L-Q-Y/CRISPRtool/README.md

 ## Citation
 Qingyang Liu, Wentian Wang, Shangjia Li, Yueze Liu, Jain Akanksha, Yirui Huang, Lingling Wang, Lang Li, and Lijun Cheng.
-CRISPRtool: Adaptive Dual-Enzyme Deep Learning for Context-Dependent sgRNA Activity Prediction.
+CRISPRtool: A Deep Learning Framework for Cellular Context-Specific and Variant-Aware gRNA Prediction and Design for SpCas9 and AsCas12a.